 Those traveling to this alpine hideaway are advised to bring along their bucket list as they will be checking off one site after another...
-Here are Switzerland’s eleven UNESCO World Heritage sites to write home about:
+Here are Switzerland’s twelve UNESCO World Heritage sites to write home about:

 The Old City of Bern